3D Sculpture Paper Art ‘Cloud Forest Dreaming’ by Amanda Deadman

 She has also branched out into creating completely white artworks which she continues to explore.

-Amanda Deadman’s 3D sculpture paper art series are handmade in her tranquil home studio in North Oxfordshire, UK.
+Amanda Deadman’s 3D sculpture paper art series is handmade in her tranquil home studio in North Oxfordshire, UK.
 The natural world, such as flowers, insects, birds, and fish inspires her artworks.
 She is also very much a book and film fan, and her favourite films and books, such as ‘The Italian Job’ and ‘Jonathan Livingstone Seagull’ also feature in her work.